ciso360ai/ciso360ai/README.md

 ```
 api INFO: Server started at http://0.0.0.0:8055
 ```
-IMPORTANT, once the system is up, add constraints, a one off to provision the instance database:
+IMPORTANT, once the system is up, add constraints, a one off to provision the instance database.
+Run in a separate console from the project folder:
 ```
 ./scripts/fix_constraints.sh
 ```